The Studio Kill

 Mark Haskell Smith said, "Like Fitzgerald's "Pat Hobby" stories, Charles Fleming takes the reader on a hard-boiled tour of Hollywood.
 Reading 'The Studio Kill' is like being on the set of a classic film noir."

 And Diana Wagman said, "Charles Fleming has written a whip-smart, captivating page-turner.
 Grab a bowl of popcorn and start reading.
 You won't be able to stop."

 Charles Fleming is co-author of the autobiography My Lobotomy, author of the 1998 national bestseller High Concept: Don Simpson and the Hollywood Culture of Excess and co-author of the 2003 New York Times bestsellers Three Weeks In October: The Manhunt for the Serial Sniper and A Goomba's Guide To Life.

-A regular contributor to the Los Angeles Times, covering cars, motorcycles and mobility, Fleming has reported on the entertainment industry since 1987, as staff writer and columnist for Newsweek, Variety, LA Weekly and The Los Angeles Herald Examiner, and as a freelancer for Vanity Fair, Entertainment Weekly, TV Guide, Playboy, Time, The New York Times, The Los Angeles Times, New York Magazine, Spy, M Inc., US, Penthouse, McCalls, Los Angeles, California, The Los Angeles Daily News, The Atlanta Constitution-Journal and many other publications in the U.S., the U.K. and Japan.
+A regular contributor to the Los Angeles Times, covering cars, motorcycles and mobility, Fleming has reported on the entertainment industry since 1987, as staff writer, editor and columnist for the Times, Newsweek, Variety, LA Weekly and The Los Angeles Herald Examiner, and as a freelancer for Vanity Fair, Entertainment Weekly, TV Guide, Playboy, Time, The New York Times, New York Magazine, Spy, M Inc., US, McCalls, Los Angeles, California, The Los Angeles Daily News, The Atlanta Constitution-Journal and many other publications in the U.S., the U.K. and Japan.

-Fleming and Schirripa's young adult mystery novel Nicky Deuce: Welcome to the Family, was published to great acclaim in November 2005 and was followed in November 2006 by Nicky Deuce: Home for the Holidays.
+Fleming and Schirripa's young adult mystery novel Nicky Deuce: Welcome to the Family, was published to great acclaim in 2005 and was followed in 2006 by Nicky Deuce: Home for the Holidays.